See how we work

 Mayotte

-Involving local communities in decarbonising the energy system more…
+Involving local communities for access to energy and social development more…

 Madagascar